oatlog/oatlog/doc/planning_report/main.typ

 == Implementing Primitives and Primitive Functions <primitiveimpl>

-A key difference between eqlog and egglog is that egglog has support for primitives and collections.
+A key difference between eqlog and egglog is that egglog supports primitives and collections.
 Simple primitives like integers are mostly straightforward to implement.
 They are like e-classes that can not be merged, and can be refered to by a literal bit-pattern rather than an abstract id.
-Collections however, like lists or sets, are harder since they can not be merged directly but they can be implicitly merged if the e-classes that they contain are unified.
+Collections such as lists and sets, however, are harder since they can not be merged directly but they can be implicitly merged if the e-classes that they contain are unified.

 Primitive functions are also a bit strange.
 Consider for example